Welcome to today's edition of the Rush 24-7 podcast.

 Why did they hold out for so long and not unify?

-This was Jeb Bush's uh strategy.
+This was Jeb Bush's strategy.

-Soak up all the money, have all kinds of conservatives running against him, split the vote, split the money, win the war of attrition, even if you don't win a majority of votes, all the other conservatives combined, if you add them up or the majority, but they don't get it because they're divided.
+Even if you don't win a majority of votes, all the other conservatives combined, if you add them up, are the majority, but they don't get it because they're divided.

-Why did so many people on the conservative side not decide long ago to unify around one person, everybody else get out, support that guy.
+Why did so many people on the conservative side not decide long ago to unify around one person, everybody else, get out, support that guy?

-If somebody can answer this question for me, I mean I've got my own theories.
+If somebody can answer this question for me, I mean, I've got my own theories.

-But somewhere in here you're going to have to admit the concept of self-interest.
+But somewhere in here, you're going to have to admit the concept of self-interest.

-Why is John Kasich running around, acting like he can actually win this thing?
+Why is John Kasich running around acting like he can actually win this thing?

 You can find people to get mad at.